Wales’ painful World Cup history

 A new manager and a new low.

-Wales warmed up for the campaign with a 2-1 defeat to Leyton Orient.
+Wales warmed up for the campaign with a 2-1 defeat by Leyton Orient.

 It didn't get much better.
 Supposed winner of a secret ballot to pick the captain, Vinnie Jones led Wales out to a 7-1 defeat in Eindhoven, with only Southall preventing an even bigger defeat.